-While the functionality of the CL1 is similar to an ordinary notebook PC, it was designed with One Laptop per Child as a laptop for elementary school children.
-The foremost goal of the hardware design was low power operation.
-To achieve this goal, the CL1 incorporates novel technologies such as a color/monochrome dual mode TFT LCD display, and networking and display controllers capable of independent operation.
+While the functionality of the CL1B is similar to an ordinary notebook PC, it was designed by One Laptop per Child as a laptop for elementary school children.
+The foremost goal of the hardware design is low-power operation.
+To achieve this goal, the CL1B incorporates novel technologies such as a color/monochrome dual mode TFT LCD display, and networking and display controllers capable of independent operation.